 This is one of the most commonly suggested tips for mixing for music producers and engineers.

-To mix in mono means that we’re monitoring the sound through just one channel, rather than through stereo, where the signal is being spread across more than one channel, usually two, left and right.
+To mix in mono (my guide on how to do it) means that we’re monitoring the sound through just one channel, rather than through stereo, where the signal is being spread across more than one channel, usually two, left and right.

 Simply put, if you want to convert your music over to Mono, you just go into the “Utility” plug-ins on your master channel, and then choose “Gain,” and go into its drop-down menu and select “Convert to Mono.”